What Are Mycotoxins

 Mycotoxin = Fungal Toxin

 Mycotoxins are chemical compounds produced by actively growing molds (fungi) as secondary metabolites that show toxic effects on living beings such as humans, animals, plants and microorganisms.
+Secondary metabolites such as mycotoxins are not necessary for normal metabolic function of the fungus.
 Mycotoxins help a mold maintain their niche in nature or your home.
 Mycotoxins are made by molds to suppress bacterial growth as well as other molds in nature and as a side effect when ingested, respired or absorbed into our bodies can affect the flora living in our body and the eukaryotic cells that make up our bodies.
+Mycotoxins are small, some as small as 0.1 micrometer which is 1/100th the thickness of a hair on your head.

 When under the right conditions, as molds grow, some molds may produce potentially toxic byproducts called mycotoxins.
 Molds that produce mycotoxins are often referred to as toxigenic fungi.
 Some of these molds are commonly found in moisture-damaged buildings.
 More than 200 mycotoxins from common molds have been identified, and many more remain to be identified.
 The amount and types of mycotoxins produced by a particular mold depends on many environmental and genetic factors.
 No one can tell whether a mold is producing mycotoxins just by looking at it.
 Some mycotoxins are known to affect people, but for many mycotoxins little health information is available.
 Research on mycotoxins is ongoing.
 Exposure to mycotoxins can occur from inhalation, ingestion, and skin contact.
 It is prudent to avoid unnecessary inhalation or other exposure to mold.